How to present a KPI report

 Get this Dashboard

-That said, delivering a solid KPI report is about striking a balance between managing the message and being transparent with your numbers.
+Delivering a solid KPI report is about striking a balance between managing the message and being transparent with the numbers.

 How to deliver a KPI report